-3.5 Freshwater Wetlands
+3.3 Freshwater Wetlands

-Based on desktop review and site visit observations, wetlands are not present on site.
-A Freshwater Subtidal Aquatic Bed (Wetland ID- HN-2, 806.9 ac) is within the 0.5 mile radius of the subject parcel.
+Based on desktop review and site visit observations, wetlands are not present on or adjacent to the subject parcel.
 There is no impact to offsite wetlands from this site.

-3.6 Fish and Wildlife Resources
+3.4 Fish and Wildlife Resources

 Review of the Environmental Resource Mapper (ERM) identified that the subject parcel is inside of rare species and significant natural community polygons.
-However, the parcel is not known to support rare, threatened, or endangered species or significant natural communities/species that are listed as waterborne species associated with the Hudson River.
-The USFWS IPaC Trust Resource List (included in Appendix C) identified that the subject parcels are in the vicinity of the Indiana Bat (Myotis sodalis, NYS and federal endangered), Northern Long Eared Bat (Myotis septentrionalis, NYS and federal endangered) and that there are no critical habitats for these species at this location.
-The list also identified on species that warrants special attention within 0.5 mile of the project location.
-This includes:
+However, the parcel is not known to support rare, threatened, or endangered species or significant natural communities as the species listed are waterborne species associated with the Chenango River.
+The USFWS IPaC Trust Resource List (included in Appendix C) identified that the subject parcels are in the vicinity of the northern long eared bat (Myotis septentrionalis, NYS and federal endangered) and Tricolored Bat (Myotis septentrionalis, NYS and federal proposed endangered) and that there are no critical habitats for these species at this location.
+The list also identified two species that warrant special attention within 0.5 mile of the project location.
+These include:

-Monarch butterfly (Danaus plexippus) - federal proposed endangered
+- Green floater mussel NYS threatened, federal proposed threatened - Monarch butterfly (Danaus plexippus) federal proposed endangered

-Based on available habitat observed during the site visit and the IPaC species list, none of these species are expected to utilize the site.
+Based on available habitat observed during the site visit, none of these species are expected to utilize the site.

-The subject parcels provide limited wildlife value due to the previously developed nature of the parcels and the minimal existing vegetation outside of maintaining grass.
+The subject parcels provide limited wildlife value due to the previously developed nature of the parcels and the minimal existing vegetation.
 In addition, the presence of concrete slabs and asphalt further inhibit plant growth which could provide habitat.
 Wildlife species likely to be present are those that adapt well to an urban setting.
-The subject parcels do not support Northern Long Eared Bat, Tricolor Bat or Indiana Bat due to a lack of suitable habitat.
-The parcel could support common milkweed (Asclepias syriaca), the host plant for the monarch butterfly.
+The subject parcels do not support northern long eared bat, Tricolor Bat or green floater mussels due to a lack of suitable habitat.
+The parcel could not support common milkweed (Asclepias syriaca), the host plant for the monarch butterfly.
 Milkweed or other pollinator friendly species were not observed during the site visit.
-The mowing of the site restricts the growth of any suitable nectar species that could be food sources for monarchs.
+The impervious nature of the site restricts the growth of any suitable nectar species that could be food sources for monarchs.

 The surrounding 0.5-mile radius consists of residential and commercial properties in an urban setting.
-Naturally occurring ecological communities are not minimal due to the highly urbanized surrounding areas.
-The ecological communities are not consistent or well connected and therefore do not support diverse wildlife populations on the properties.
+Naturally occurring ecological communities are not likely due to the highly urbanized surrounding areas.
+The ecological communities are not consistent or well connected and therefore do not support diverse wildlife populations.
 Any species present are primarily those that have adapted to the urban environment.
 The rail corridor could be used a limited wildlife travel corridor for urbanized species.
-The Hudson River provides the best wildlife habitat within 0.5 mile of the subject parcels but is far enough from the subject parcel that it would not be affected by any contaminants from the subject parcel.
+The Chenango River provides the best wildlife habitat within 0.5 mile of the subject parcels but is far enough from the subject parcel that it would not be affected by any contaminants from the subject parcel.

-3.7 Observations Of Stress
+3.5 Observations Of Stress

-During the March 6, 2025 site visit, PVE searched for evidence of chemical and physical stressors on flora and fauna inhabiting the subject parcels.
+During the March 3, 2025 site visit, PVE searched for evidence of chemical and physical stressors on flora and fauna inhabiting the subject parcels.
 This included searching for stressors such as, but not limited to, wildlife mortality, seeps, exposed waste, absence of plants and animals, dead or dying vegetation, discolored soils, and unusual odors.

-The subject parcel and surrounding lands have been heavily developed/altered for commercial, recreational and residential uses.
+The subject parcel and surrounding lands have been heavily developed/altered for commercial and residential uses.
 This has significantly reduced the viability of these areas to support diverse ecological communities and associated fish and wildlife populations.
 Indications of stress on flora or fauna were not detected during the site visit.
-Much of the site was previously developed for industrial/commercial and recreational use.
+Much of the site was previously developed for industrial/commercial use and remnants of industrial use, asphalt and concrete, remain.
 This limits uses for wildlife.

-3.8 Recorded Fish Kills or other Instances of Wildlife Mortality Associated with Subject Parcels
+3.6 Recorded Fish Kills or other Instances of Wildlife Mortality Associated with Subject Parcels

-Records of fish kills or other instances of wildlife mortality were not found for the area subject parcel.
-As a result, no NYS Department of Health (NYSDOH) fish consumption advisories are relevant.
+Records of fish kills or other instances of wildlife mortality were not found for the area